danboyce92/Productivity-Tracker-App/README.md

   One section displaying what categories are up or down and by how much compared to previous weeks?

 After all of that is done I can worry about the actual ui design.

+## Things to do now 14/08

+Lots of things are wired up to mongo db now, currently the next tasks are:

+### Activities Edit

+_Remove the add/edit slider button in activities edit_

+- This should be removed and in the save activity button you should add logic that checks the following:

+* That both input fields are not empty.
+(If so do not proceed and display a warning to fill fields)
+* That there is not already an activity of the same name in the list.
+(If so do not proceed and display error explaining why)

+_Hover over activity list item_

+- Hovering over an activity list item should display the item's category.

+### Activities Input

+_Record Activity button_

+- If either input fields are empty this will not do anything.
+Display a warning to let the user know this if they record an empty field.
+- When the button is clicked and a record is successfully made, display a short success message to the user